Reading time

 How to get there

 Direct flights to Ngurah Rai (DPS) from Europe (12-15h via Doha/Dubai), €600-1200 round trip.
 From France: Air France + Garuda.
 Baggage: 23kg + 7kg hand luggage.
-Upon arrival, use e-gates for VOA visa (500,000 IDR ~€30).
+Upon arrival, use e-gates for the VOA visa (500,000 IDR ~€30, plus the Bali tourist levy of 150,000 IDR).
 Airport transfer: Grab (€10-20 to Seminyak).

 Getting around locally